 The figure depicts major developments in armed conflicts of relevance to this article.
 It also displays the general trends in migrations to the Gulf from major refugee-producing countries.
 The figure shows, overall, a (more or less) general increase in the total migrant stock from this group of conflict-ridden countries.
 It seems, moreover, that developments in migrations to the Gulf may roughly be divided into three major phases.
 The first phase is dominated by a surge in migrations in the 1980s; the second phase is characterised by a stagnation in migrations in the 1990s; and the third is marked by a new, even more substantial increase that started in 2000 and intensified after 2005.
 The empirical data also indicate that these migration trends tend to coincide with at least some of the conflicts or wars highlighted in the figure.
 In the 1980s, for example, severe wars erupted in several sending countries, such as Sudan, Afghanistan and Sri Lanka.
 This led to considerable displacements of people, and to emigration – including emigration to the Gulf.
 The stagnation in the growth of migrant stocks that happened in the 1990s, for its part, coincides with the Iraqi invasion of Kuwait and the subsequent Gulf War, as well as with the economic downturn that followed in the wake of these debacles.
 As already mentioned, due to the invasion of Kuwait hundreds of thousands of migrants fled the region, while others became the victims of mass expulsion.

 It is maintained herein that surges in migrations to the GCC generally coincide with escalations in conflicts in several of the war-torn countries.
 Yet, it is important to stress that migrations from non-refugee-producing states also grew in the 1980s as well as after 2005, which also works to remind us that there certainly exist other important push factors than wars, and that migrations to the GCC should also be seen in the light of pull forces produced by the tremendous economic growth in the GCC.
 Developments in these pull forces have undoubtedly influenced the dynamics of migrations to the Gulf, both from refugee-producing and from non-refugee-producing countries.
-The period after 2000, in particular, was characterized by the presence of strong such pull forces, as economic growth in the Gulf region was restored following the Gulf War and the turmoil in the 1990s, and as the need for a huge foreign-labour force again increased.
+The period after 2000, in particular, was characterized by the presence of strong pull forces, as economic growth in the Gulf region was restored following the Gulf War and the turmoil in the 1990s, and as the need for a huge foreign-labour force again increased.